oscarchankalung/development/02 Interviews/202407 Recurse Center/Code/README.md

 ## More on Written Application

-As I read more about the center, I freaked out and withdrew the application.
+As I read more about the center, I freaked out and withdrew the application on July 20th.

-Thanks to Finn Clarke, who helped me un-withdrew it.
+Thanks to Finn Clarke, who un-withdrew the application for me on July 22nd.

 I miss this boy a lot and revised the answers to some questions on [20240720 Second Application](../20240720%20Second%20Application.md).